Battle of Raichur: Aftermath

+Sack of Bijapur

 When the city of Raichur surrendered, Krishnadevaraya made a triumphal entry into it.
-Krishnadevaraya was brutal towards Bahmani Generals of Raichur.
-Many Bahmani generals lost their lands.
-The other Muslim kings sent envoys to the emperor on hearing of his success and received a haughty reply..
-The king conveyed that if Adil Shah would come to him, do obeisance, and kiss his foot, his lands would be restored to him.
+Krishnadevaraya was brutal towards Bijapuri generals of Raichur.
+Many Bijapuri generals lost their lands.
+He declared that if Adil Shah would come to him, do obeisance, and kiss his foot, his lands would be restored to him.
 The submission never took place.
 Krishnadevaraya then led his army as far north as Bijapur and occupied it.
+Upon returning to Vijayanagara, Krishnadevaraya received Isma'il Adil Khan's ambassador, who requested the return of captured items, including Raichur fort.
+Krishnaraya agreed on the condition that Adil Khan would pay homage.
+The meeting was scheduled at Mudgal, but when Krishnadevaraya arrived, Adil Khan was absent.
+Enraged, he advanced on Bijapur, Adil Shah fled and Krishnadevaraya occupied the royal palace.
+Although not intending to sack the city, Bijapur suffered damage.

+Adil Shah tried to negotiate, but his ambassador, Asad Khan Lari, betrayed him, claiming Salabat Khan's interference for the failed meeting.
+Believing the lie, Krishnadevaraya ordered Salabat's execution.
+Asad Khan accomplished his goal and fled.

+Infuriated by the ambassador's deceit, Krishnadevaraya invaded Bijapur, causing destruction and capturing some cities.
+At Sagar, he faced a large army and won a decisive battle with heavy casualties on both sides.
+Krishnaraya also won battles at Shorapur and Kemba in Kalaburagi district.
 He took prisoner three sons of a former king of the Bahmani dynasty, who had been held captive by the Adil Shah and he proclaimed the eldest as king of the Deccan.
 This attempt to subvert the rule of the five Sultans who had established themselves on the ruins of the single Deccan sovereignty only resulted in stiffening their hostility towards their common foe.
 Krishnadevaraya began to make preparations for an attack on Belgaum, which was in Adil Shah's possession.
 Soon after, he fell seriously ill to carry out his project and died at the age of forty-five years, in the year 1530.
 He was succeeded by Achyuta Deva Raya.